savolai/Buggy-Calculator/README.md

 http://doc.qt.io/qt-5/qtwidgets-widgets-calculator-example.html

 Note that the crashes only work when compiled in debug mode.
-So the files in debug-dist should provide the desired functionality as is on Windows.
+So the contents of the zip file in debug-dist directory should provide the desired functionality, as is, on Windows.

 List of Bugs in Buggy Calc V0.8